scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Survey of Applications
 ======================

-We consider five examples from various literatures which apply polynomial constraint solving, two of which are tutorialized for phcpy.
+We consider some examples from various literatures which apply polynomial constraint solving, two of which are tutorialized for phcpy.

 [DRAFT NOTE: None of these run on the public phcpy deployment, except possibly Apollonius circles.
 However, they do all seem to use the Python bindings.]